zanewalker/gitWorkshop-THS/README.md

      no changes added to commit (use "git add" and/or "git commit -a")
     ```

    2. Git is telling us that changes to `Greeting.java` are not staged for commit.
 "Staging a file for commit" means that we tell Git we want to record changes to that file.
 Add the changes you want to record with your commit by running `git add <file name>`.
-Do this for both modified and untracked files.
 Note that in coding directions, words inside angle brackets (< ... >) mean "fill in the blank with your file name, word, etc".
    3. Now, make your commit and record your changes by running the command `git commit -m <message>` where "message" is a message describing the commit.
 These messages should be short (not much more than a sentence long) and describe what was accomplished with the commit.
 An example of a good commit message would be: "Made the greeting method in class Greeting static".
    4. You're finally ready to push your code to your Github repository!
 Run the command `git push origin master` to push the code.
 If you run `git status` again you'll get a message saying you're up-to-date with origin/master!
 3. Congratulations!
 You've successfully updated your first Github repository :)